cooljeffrey/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: I still has dreams
+subtitle: I still have dreams
 ---

 My name is Jeffrey Yu.